artifex333/Git_Basics/README.md

 #### Pull Requests (GitHub)

 - Okay, thanks for hanging in there!
 Now that you have created a branch, modified some files with your badass code, added, committed, and pushed your badass code to your branch, you have to now create a pull request for your code to be merged from your current branch into your main branch.
 Thankfully, GitHub does all of this for you in the UI.
 It's pretty simple.
-- In your GitHub repo, click pull request (insert pic)
+- In your GitHub repo, click pull request
-- You want to make sure you are merging from the branch where you made the changes to the main branch (insert pic)
+- You want to make sure you are merging from the branch where you made the changes to the main branch
-- Write up a message, add a reviewer, and click create pull request. (insert pic)
+- Write up a message, add a reviewer, and click create pull request.
 - If this is your personal repo, you can view the PR and merge it yourself.
 If you are working with a team, get someone else to review your code prior to merging.
 That way there are a fresh set of eyes looking at the code.